-A logistics network design dedicated to a PSS business model was developed.
-It was built based on a data model covering the proposed product life cycle and the strategic growth plan of over 5 years.
+A two-year-old start-up company; at Grenoble metropolitan area, which adopted the Product-Service System (PSS) business model, was analyzed for optimizing tools, to build a logistics and transport network.
+The approach adopted was a built based on a data model covering the proposed product life cycle and the strategic growth plan of over 5 years.
 The Uncapacitated Facility Location, based Integer Linear Programming helped to design optimized logistics networks facilitating the computation of overall system costs.
 The model was vibrated over various strategies likely to be adopted by the company.
 The study of the comparison of various strategies paved way for recommendations for outsourcing possibilities.
 As time progressed, and more data would be available with the company, finer refinements could be done for the model.

-Source: https://hal.archives-ouvertes.fr/hal-03271991/document May 2021, Accessed on 20/8/22

-5.5 Models for Facility Network Design and Capacity Allocation

-Facility network design decisions are complex and data-intense.
+Source: https://hal.archives-ouvertes.fr/hal-03271991/document May 2021, Accessed on 20/8/22 5.5 Models for Facility Network Design and Capacity Allocation Facility network design decisions are complex and data-intense.
 The complexity arises from the number of facilities and their associated capacity allocation strategies.
 Data intensity is due to the requirement of comprehensive data on demand, time, distance, transportation routes and schedules, cost components, etc. There are several sophisticated models that aid in the decision-making of facility network design.
 Broadly, they are classified into gravity location models, optimization or linear programming models, heuristic models, and simulation techniques.